 Notwithstanding the Great Depression, the past few decades have seen a decline in the American middle class and a loss of the United States’ manufacturing base.
 Despite our sophistication and empirical support for economic theories, myopic biases still drive national policies.
 Even the most sophisticated nations still have not developed learn to plan for sustainable futures.
 Histories of the rise and fall of nations tell this story in the negative.

-- Glenn Hubbard and Tim Kane, Balance: The Economics of Great Powers From Ancient Rome to Modern America (Simon & Schuster, 2013): the authors focus on political and economic errors and urge that “American leaders apply human agency, not to bend to timeless principles of economic behavior but to learn from them.”
+- Glenn Hubbard and Tim Kane, Balance: The Economics of Great Powers from Ancient Rome to Modern America (Simon & Schuster, 2013): the authors focus on political and economic errors and urge that “American leaders apply human agency, not to bend to timeless principles of economic behavior but to learn from them.”

 - Paul Kennedy, The Rise and Fall of Great Powers: Economic Change and Military Conflict from 1500 to 2000 (Random House, 1987).